allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Project managers may reassign different tasks to group members to solve a conflict
     * The course instructor has a final say in how severe conflicts should be resolved
     * Be respectful and open-minded with everybody in the team when encountering a conflict
-    * :heavy_exclamation_mark: TODO: add any additional items in the A category for resolving conflicts as a team
-    * (MAI) Conflict involving violence will be reported to the instructors and Dean of students
+    * Conflict involving violence will be reported to the instructors and Dean of students
-    * Mai - Be considerate and listen to everyone in the group carefully before determining a suitable solution for the issue
+    * Be considerate and listen to everyone in the group carefully before determining a suitable solution for the issue
-    * (Jordan)
-    * (Jordan)
+    * Politely disagree with other students ideas but not in a way that harms the group or individual students
-    * Bailey -do not physically injure others or try or attack members in order to resolve conflicts
+    * Not physically injure others or try or attack members in order to resolve conflicts

 * Unacceptable Conduct (U):
   * Members shall not
     * Encourage or engage in conflicts that undermine the code of conduct
     * Escalate existing conflicts that jeopardize the group project
     * Disregard or refuse to resolve an existing conflict that has been brought to their attention
-    * :heavy_exclamation_mark: TODO: add any additional items in the U category for the resolving conflicts as a team
-    * Mai - Harassing others with discriminatory jokes and languages
+    * Harassing others with discriminatory jokes and languages
-    * Bailey - holding grudges against others for previous conflicts
+    * Hold grudges against others for previous conflicts
+    * Hide conflicts within a group to prevent interventions to mitigate problems

 ## Infractions